 The American Cancer Society recommends that men at average risk “consider” screening beginning at age 50.
 High-risk men should consider it at age 45 or even age 40 if they are very high risk.
 After age 70, most men of average health can stop prostate cancer screenings.

-Experts recommend that men should carefully evaluate their history and risk factors when deciding to get screened for cancer.
+Experts recommend that men should carefully evaluate their history and risk factors for prostate cancer when deciding to get screened for cancer.
 They should have all the information about risks, benefits, and treatment complications.

 Benefits of Prostate Cancer Screening